 Sport is an important component of our co-curricular program.
 The College has Primary and Secondary teams that compete in various inter-school competitions.
 We also have students who represent the College when competing at District, Regional and State level in a wide range of sports.
 The College holds Cross Country, Athletics and Swimming Carnivals each year, with eligible students going on to represent the school in their respective events.
-To provide an opportunity for students to further develop their sporting skills, the College offers coaching in different sports on Wednesday after school.
+To provide an opportunity for students to further develop their sporting skills, the College offers coaching in different sports before and after school.

 The College has a strong music program, with Instrumental music being is a key part of this.
 Students have the opportunity to attend group instrumental lessons at school.

 The College provides various avenues for students to perform while they are learning an instrument.
 The first step is for students to join the Beginner Band.
 Students who progress through the Beginner Band can then join either the Primary Concert Band or Secondary Concert Band.
 The Beginner, Primary and Secondary bands play at school and community events.
 They also compete at the Dalby Eisteddfod.
 Lastly, the College has an Advanced Band for students who play their instruments at a high level.
 Rehearsals for the Primary, Secondary and Jazz bands take place after school.

 The College also has choirs available for students to be involved in.
 There is a Primary Choir and a Secondary Choir.
 Both choirs rehearse each week during break times.
 Our choirs perform at school events and compete at the Dalby Eisteddfod.